BaTCAVe: Trustworthy Explanations for Robot Behaviors: Experiments

 \subsection{Experiment 3: Lift Cube with Vision-Language Inputs}

-\emph{Setup}: This experiment replicates the setup and conditions of Experiment~\ref{sec:exp2}, but proprioceptive sensors are replaced by a camera and the object information is not given to the model.
-The architecture is shown in Fig~\ref{fig:iamge_robosuite}.
+\emph{Setup}: As a complex SOTA task, this experiment replicates the setup and conditions of Experiment~\ref{sec:exp2}, but proprioceptive sensors are replaced by a high-resolution RGB images (224$\times$224$\times$3) from the camera and language instructions describing the task.
+The model was train for 100,000 epochs on 300 demonstrations with a batch size of 64 using a Huber loss function and Adam optimizer.
+The architecture of the network is shown in Fig~\ref{fig:iamge_robosuite}.

 \emph{Results}: We evaluated $C_{I}$=({images=\{cube, gripper, table\}}, language=\{proper language commands, gibberish, verbs\}).
-Interestingly, language concepts reveals that the verb in the sentence matters more than the rest of the sentence at the time it lifts the object.
+Interestingly, language concepts reveals that the verb in the sentence matters more than the rest of the sentence at the time it lifts the object as seen in Fig~\ref{fig:Local explaination image}(a) where verbs have high score with low uncertainty towards the end of the episode for $C_A = X$.